Hexagonal prism-shaped CuO/SnO2 heterostructure for high-performance CO2ER to formate

 Abstract

-The hexagonal prism-shaped CuO/SnO2 heterostructured catalyst with electron-enriched SnO2 active sites was designed and synthesized.
-The formation of CuO/SnO2 heterointerface and electron-enriched SnO2 active sites significantly enhance the catalytic activity and selectivity toward HCOO- in CO2ER, while well-defined hexagonal prismatic architecture provides catalytic and morphological stability.
-Consequently, the catalyst delivers a jHCOO‒ surpassing that of pure SnO2 by 5 mA·cm-2 at -1.2 V vs. RHE and achieves up to FEHCOO‒ of 97% at -0.9 V vs. RHE, retains FEHCOO‒ above 80% with negligible current density decay after 36 hours of durability test.
+A hexagonal prism-shaped CuO/SnO2 heterostructured catalyst with electron-enriched SnO2 active sites was designed and synthesized.
+The formation of the CuO/SnO2 heterointerface and electron-enriched SnO2 active sites significantly enhanced the catalytic activity and selectivity for HCOO in electrochemical reduction of carbon dioxide (CO2ER), while the well-defined hexagonal prismatic architecture provided catalytic and morphological stability.
+Consequently, the catalyst delivered a jHCOO surpassing that of pure SnO2 by 5 mA cm−2 at −1.2 V vs. RHE and achieved FEHCOO up to 97% at −0.9 V vs. RHE, retaining FEHCOO above 80% with negligible current density decay after 36 hours of durability testing.

 Supplementary files